Suitability of Capital Allocations for Performance Measurement: Abstract

 \end{theorem}

 If we take a closer look at the definition of suitability for performance measurement from \cite{Tasche2004} we see that a certain type of reward capital allocation for subportfolio $X_i$ is fixed, namely $m_i=\mathbb{E}[X_i]$ in \eqref{eq:Tasche1} and \eqref{eq:Tasche3}, whereas the risk capital allocation $k=(k_1,\ldots,k_n)$ is in the focus of investigation.
-This investigation then results in Theorem \ref{thm:Tasche}.
+This investigation then proves Theorem \ref{thm:Tasche}.

 Our aim is to generalize the suitability framework of \cite{Tasche2004} to a reward-risk setting with a more general functional $\theta:L^p\to \mathbb{R}\cup\{-\infty\}$, $1\leq p \leq \infty$, instead of the expectation.
 But now a problem arises since Definition \ref{def:Tasche} can be interpreted in two ways.
 One way of reading Definition \ref{def:Tasche} is to consider